LIT-CCM-lab/LIT-AlphaFold/README.md

 LIT-AlphaFold is a modified version of AlphaFold developed in the [Laboratoire d'Innovation Thérapeutique](https://medchem.unistra.fr/)(LIT) at the University of Strasbourg.

+LIT-AlphaFold combines features from [AlphaPulldown](https://github.com/KosinskiLab/AlphaPulldown) and [ColabFold](https://github.com/sokrypton/ColabFold), while including additional tools for multistate modelling.

-The module is based on [AlphaPulldown](https://github.com/KosinskiLab/AlphaPulldown) and [ColabFold](https://github.com/sokrypton/ColabFold).
-LIT-AlphaFold includes options to modify both the templates and the multiple sequences alignement (MSA) used by AlphaFold to predict different protein conformational states, with a focus on GPCRs.
+The templates and the multiple sequences alignement (MSA) used by AlphaFold for structure prediction can be modified to obtain different conformational state than the one predicted by default AlphaFold.

 ## Pre-installation

-Before installing LIT-AlphaFold it is adviced to download AlphaFold' s weights and the related genetic databases.
+Before installing LIT-AlphaFold we advice to download AlphaFold's weights and the related genetic databases.
 To do so please follow the instructions in https://github.com/kalininalab/alphafold_non_docker.

 LIT-AlphaFold **does not** require to download the genetic databases since it is configured to also use the *MMseqs2* webserver for MSA generation, as in ColabFold.
 The models' weights **must** be downloaded since LIT-AlphaFold has been developed to run calculations locally.